maystey/uct_nassp_cm2020/CHAPTERS.md

 - Comparison Operators - Incomplete
 - Logical Operators - Incomplete
-- if/else/elif statements - Not started
+- if/else/elif statements - Incomplete
+    - Else and Elif

 ## For and While Loops - Incomplete